 However, they won’t handpick a partner for their child, nor will they go out of their way to arrange a marriage.

 Do Amish Need a Marriage License?

-Whether it's the bishop confirming the couple’s hands in marriage or a trust between the couple that affirms their relationship, each Amish community will differ in what makes it official.
+Whether it's the bishop confirming the couple’s union or a deep trust between the couple that solidifies their bond, practices can vary across different Amish communities.

 In short, yes, Amish marriages differ from the modern mainstream.
 Gender roles and traditional family values dictate the flow of marriage, and Amish marriage rules reflect this, but marriage is meant to be about partnership and devotion.

 The Amish follow these rules to ensure that the focus is never on having a sparkling wedding at the expense of financial security, or simply to be ostentatious.